pingcap/docs/develop/dev-guide-create-table.md

 ### Guidelines to follow when executing the `CREATE TABLE` statement

 - It is not recommended to use a client-side Driver or ORM to perform database schema changes.
 It is recommended to use a [MySQL client](https://dev.mysql.com/doc/refman/8.0/en/mysql.html) or use a GUI client to perform database schema changes.
 In this document, the **MySQL client** is used to pass in SQL files to perform database schema changes in most scenarios.
-- Follow the SQL development [specification for table build and delete](/develop/dev-guide-sql-development-specification.md#specification-for-table-build-and-delete).
+- Follow the SQL development [specification for creating and deleting tables](/develop/dev-guide-sql-development-specification.md#create-and-delete-tables).
 It is recommended to wrap the build and delete statements inside the business application to add judgment logic.

 ## One more step